Enabling PHP warnings and error notices for WordPress

 How to disable WordPress PHP warnings and error notices

-If for some reason your site frontend is filled with PHP related errors, warnings and notices which can be seen from your site visitors then you can hide them by setting the WP_DEBUG mode as false.
-If for some reasons this doesn’t work, for example, you’re using a cheaply shared hosting account, then replace that line of code inside your wp-config.php file with this one:
+If your site’s front end is filled with PHP-related errors, warnings, and notices that your site visitors can see, then you can hide them by setting the WP_DEBUG mode as false.
+If, for some reason, this doesn’t work, for example, you’re using a cheaply shared hosting account, then replace that line of code inside your wp-config.php file with this one:

 ini_set('display_errors','Off');